Dysarthria in Adults

 Factors Influencing Treatment Decisions

 Not all individuals with dysarthria are candidates for treatment.
-Factors influencing decisions about treatment include the individual's communication needs, his or her motivation, and the presence of other deficits or conditions that can affect communication.
+Factors influencing decisions about treatment include the individual’s communication needs, their motivation regarding treatment, and the presence of other deficits or conditions that can hinder communication.

-In neurodegenerative disease, treatment is often appropriate.
-The goal of treatment is to maximize communication at each stage of the disease, not to reverse decline (Duffy, 2013).
-This may include strategies to conserve energy and minimize fatigue.
+Management of dysarthria related to neurodegenerative disease requires consideration of present needs and those that may arise over the course of the disease.
+The goal of treatment is to maximize communication at each stage of the disease, not to reverse decline (Duffy, 2020).
+This may include additional strategies to conserve energy and minimize fatigue, as well as initiating AAC systems and voice banking as early as possible following a diagnosis.

 Views of the natural aging process and acceptance of disability vary by culture.
 Cultural views and preferences may not be consistent with medical approaches typically used in the U.S. health care system.
-It is essential that the clinician demonstrate sensitivity to family wishes when sharing potential treatment recommendations and outcomes.
+It is essential that the clinician be responsive to client/patient and care partner wishes when sharing potential treatment recommendations and outcomes.
 Clinical interactions should be approached with cultural humility.

 Service Delivery